Cray-HPE/docs-csm/operations/firmware/FAS_CLI.md

     }
     ```

-## View Snapshots
+### View snapshots

 View a snapshot to see which versions of firmware are set for each target.

+#### View snapshots: Procedure

+1. (`ncn-mw#`) View a snapshot.

-The command to view the contents of a snapshot is the same command that is used to create a snapshot.
+    Modify the following command to specify the actual name of the snapshot to be examined.

-### Procedure

-1. View a snapshot.

-    ```
+    ```bash
     cray fas snapshots describe {snapshot_name} --format json
     ```

+    Example output:

     ```json
     {
       "relatedActions": [],